 The treatment model used by the Awakening Recovery Center recognizes that a patient’s chemical dependence is likely a result of neurobiological, physiological, and environmental (social) issues that will need to be addressed in treatment in order to develop positive outcomes and move from simply being abstinent into early recovery.

-Awakening offers the choice of addressing the neurobiological component with the use of nutritional supplementation and if medically indicated, the use of craving reduction medications; the physiological with individual and group cognitive-based therapy, and environmental (Social) with learning new ways of living life when freed from the yoke of physical cravings.
+Awakening offers the choice of addressing the neurobiological component with the use of the use of craving reduction medications if medically indicated; the physiological with individual and group cognitive-based therapy; and the environmental (social) with learning new ways of living life when freed from the yoke of physical cravings.

 Dopamine release is associated with the pleasurable, reinforcing and rewarding effects of alcohol.
-When a person drinks, their brain releases morphine-like compounds called endorphins that bind to opiate receptors and with the subsequent release of dopamine ”.
-These endorphins seem to create the need to have another drink and cause the pleasurable effects of drinking.
-Opiate antagonists, such as Naltrexone, bind to the endorphins centers in the brain–the same parts that are stimulated by endorphins–but do not activate them.
+When a person drinks, his/her brain also releases morphine-like compounds called endorphins that bind to opiate receptors and contribute to a sense of pleasure or well-being.
+Combined with the release of dopamine, these endorphins seem to create the need to have another drink and cause the pleasurable effects of drinking.
+Opiate/Opioid antagonists, such as Naltrexone, bind to the endorphins centers in the brain–the same parts that are stimulated by endorphins–but do not activate them.
 As a result, cravings are reduced and if the alcoholic drinks, the sense of being “high” is greatly reduced.

 Removing alcohol and/or other drugs (i.e., being abstinent) can – and usually does – produce overwhelming urges and cravings due to chemical imbalance.
 It is important to know that:

-Awakening encourages each patient to sincerely evaluate the use of medications because long-term experience has taught us that when a client is free from the physical and mental discomforts created by cravings, they can focus on relapse prevention counseling and long-term recovery.
+Awakening encourages each patient to sincerely evaluate the use of medications because long-term experience has taught us that when a patient is free from the physical and mental discomforts created by cravings, they can focus on understanding his/her disease, participating in treatment, getting the disease into remission, and focusing on relapse prevention strategies and long-term recovery.

-With the use of these effective medications, cravings are removed from the picture making the most difficult part of recovery learning how to be happy in life without the use of substances.
-Conquering the Craving: Pharmacotherapies to Treat Alcohol Addiction By Leah Shafer - Rx.com magazine, 2000
+With the use of these effective medications, cravings are reduced and make the most difficult part of recovery learning to accept that one has a medical condition and practicing how to live life and deal with feelings without the use of substances or self-destructive behaviors.